jrudoler/jrudoler.github.io/research.md

 ### Decoding brain states and improving memory
 Preprint: [Optimizing learning via real-time neural decoding](https://doi.org/10.1101/2023.08.25.553563)
 - In this project we asked whether using machine learning to optimize the timing of item presentations during learning could improve memory performance.
+Presented as a poster at the *Cognitive Neuroscience Society (CNS)* annual meeting, *Context and Episodic Memory Symposium*, and *MathPsych* in spring/summer 2022.

 ### Oscillatory biomarkers of memory
 Paper: [Hippocampal theta and episodic memory](https://www.jneurosci.org/content/43/4/613), *Journal of Neuroscience*